ey-background-erp

 Why OT Asset Discovery is different from IT

-IT environments have largely standardized around modern operating systems, agent-based tools, and mature lifecycle processes.
-OT is not the same — and cannot be treated the same.
+Answering these fundamental questions in OT environments is significantly more complex.
+While IT environments have largely standardized around modern operating systems, agent-based tools, and mature lifecycle processes, OT operates under very different conditions — and cannot be treated the same.

 Key differences include: